AaronOwensSE/shiftER/project-management-plan.md

 ### Change Management

 To organize requirements priority and control scope, a simple feature request website will be developed.
 Requests will go through an approval process.
 Approved requests will be translated to entries in the requirements table.

+## Challenges

+Developer's (my) skillset is the primary bottleneck on the project.
+I last built web applications using HTML, CSS, JavaScript, PHP, and MySQL on a home server.
+The landscape has changed drastically since then, and I will be using this project as an opportunity to learn React, React Native, Node.js with Express, PostgreSQL, and modern deployment platforms.
+This will take time.

+Authentication, push notifications, portability, responsiveness, backend configuration, and deployment are the main areas of challenge I expect to encounter.
+Core functionality must also be tested and ensured across multiple users.